 And, how was that day in Iceland?

-J: First, let me just say, that it was perfect.
+J: First, let me say that it was perfect.

 But then the morning came when we got to wake up and get ready for our WEDDING.
 Everything around us seemed to take a deep breath.

 Every moment felt special.
-From taking a walk that morning down the quiet streets of Reykjavik to pick up coffee and pastries, cooking breakfast in our hotel kitchen, enjoying the view off our balcony, and getting to meet and work with our wonderful hairstylist and photographer— everything felt just right.
+From taking a walk that morning down the quiet streets of Reykjavik to pick up coffee and pastries, cooking breakfast in our hotel kitchen, enjoying the view off our balcony, and getting to meet and work with our excellent hairstylist and photographer – everything felt just right.

 We followed our photographer to our first site, where we met our officiant and hiked to a hidden waterfall.
 It was breathtaking.
-Our officiant joined us together in a ceremony that was personal and intimate, and we knew that this moment in time would ground our love for every coming path life will lead us down.
+Our officiant joined us together in a personal and intimate ceremony, and we knew that this moment in time would ground our love for every coming path life will lead us down.

-We were privileged to be guided and photographed through some of the most beautiful sites in Iceland that day.
+We were privileged to be guided and photographed through some of the most beautiful Iceland sites that day.
 It was an incredibly life-giving experience to get to capture our love in such an inspiring environment.

-After the wedding we spent our honeymoon doing our favorite things— we saw a few matches of the Women’s World Cup in Paris and then spent some time in Santorini enjoying the wonderful food and beaches.
+After the wedding, we spent our honeymoon doing our favorite things.
+We saw a few matches of the Women’s World Cup in Paris and then spent some time in Santorini enjoying the excellent food and beaches.

 What was telling your loved ones that you’re now married like?

-J: Getting to share the pictures and stories of our wedding with those who have loved and supported us from the beginning was so exciting!
-We’ve been told by so many of our loved ones how much happiness our relationship has clearly brought us both, and to have those feelings captured by our photographer was a really beautiful thing.
+J: Getting to share pictures and stories of our wedding with those who have loved and supported us from the beginning were so exciting!
+We’ve been told by so many of our loved ones how much happiness our relationship has clearly brought us both, and to have those feelings captured by our photographer was a wonderful thing.